 Source: wikipedia.org

 So, now that version 6 of the Internet Protocol is already a standard, more and more people will adopt it.
 And you better do that earlier, than later.
-But whether you rush for it or no, try to make it part of your security plans.
+But whether you rush for it or not, try to make it part of your security plans.

 4. Encryption

-Browsers of all kind are about to tell people that your website is “not secure” if they have to register to your website, and you don’t have SSL certificate.
+Browsers of all kinds are about to tell people that your website is “not secure” if they have to register to your website, and you don’t have an SSL certificate.
 And as you can imagine, having the browser telling your potential customers that your website is not secure can destroy years of hard work.

 Thus, there is only one option for you, me, and every webmaster out there.
 Encryption.
 To encrypt the information that people are entering your website, you have to have an SSL certificate.